vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Launch the app manually from the terminal.

 Example:<br>
-On mac if the project folder is on your desktop type the following commands in the terminal:
+On Mac if the project folder is on your desktop type the following commands in the terminal:
 ```
 % cd Desktop
 % cd myOfflineAi-v1.0